moq-wg/moq-transport/draft-lcurley-warp.md

 |------|--------------------|

 * Session Terminated
-No error occurred, however the endpoint wishes to terminate.
+No error occurred, however the endpoint wishes to terminate the session.

 * Generic Error
 An unclassified error occurred.